 The narrow streets of Chinatown are filled with ethnic picturesque shop houses radiating historical charm.
 It may be strange to see the Indian Sri Mariamman Temple right smack in the middle of Chinatown, but it is an ode to Singapore’s multi-racial society.
 The Buddah Tooth Relic Temple is a must visit cultural monument that gives you good insight into Buddhism culture.

-Two extremely popular and authentic hawker centres in the vicinity are Amoy Street and Maxwell.
 A short walk away from the main Chinatown area is Ann Siang Hill, a tiny enclave set atop a little hill.
 The retro charm of colonial architecture is intertwined with the moneyed elegance of tenants.
-The recent sprouting of quirky cafes and drinking holes has transformed this part of Chinatown into hipster avenue.
+The recent sprouting of quirky cafes and drinking holes has transformed this part of Chinatown into a hipster avenue.

 Singapore's Little India is our very own microcosm of their country filled with remarkable sights, sounds and smells.
 Visit Tekka centre and experience one of the last remaining wet markets in Singapore on the ground level.
 Level 2 sells colourful shawls and fabrics to compliment your wardrobe.

 For under $5, you can commemorate your visit with a beautiful Henna Tattoo at Little India Arcade.
 If you have to venture into one of the little streets make it the nearby Campbell Lane.
 A 15 minute walk away from the central area of Little India is the sprawling Mustafa, a 24 hour bargain department store that meets every conceivable need.

 Just be weary of Little India on the weekends where rumbustious crowds can throng the streets.